Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 - Exposes fine-grained events that can be used to subscribe to shell settings changes, even if those are invoked from another shell.
 Such events can be used to extend shell management in arbitrary ways.
 - Adds the ability to have a common database for all tenants where the connection string is stored only once, not per tenant as usual.
 This makes it possible to move the application to a different database (like between a staging and production environment) by changing only one connection string.
 - On demand shell activation: shells are only activated if a request arrives to their tenant.
 This dramatically reduces app start time and conserves computing resources.
-- Lombiq.Hosting: contains some generic services related to hosting Orchard.
-- An HTTP module for restoring the original host header for Orchard if the site runs behind a reverse proxy that changes the host header.
-- An event raising implementation for Lombiq.Hosting.DistributedEvents that uses a file system watcher on shared files to notify server nodes of an event (usable e.g. on Azure Web Sites or with a shared storage folder).

 ### Multi-tenancy